Things to Do in Zagreb

 After more than 400 GuruWalk tours ('Zagreb beyond the guidebooks' that covers old Upper town) and with over 2000 satisfied walkers, I decided to start with the second tour, as well.
 And here it is 🙂

-This is an unique walking tour of another Zagreb historical part - Lower Town
+This is an unique walking tour of Zagreb historical part called Lower Town.

 At the turn of the 19th and 20th centuries, European and American urban culture gave birth to two stylistic expressions – Art Nouveau and Art Déco.